jacotri77/iron_worker_node_twitter_bot/readme.md

     "twit": "^2.2.9"
   }`

-These can be installed using the following:
+These can be installed using the following:<br />
 `npm install iron_mq iron_worker twit`

 `docker build -t erikjac/twitter:0.0.3 .`